Density matrix representation of hybrid tensor networks for noisy quantum devices: Main result

 In Sec.~\ref{sec:deep_vqe}, we have captured the Deep VQE algorithm in the framework of HTTNs.
-Here, using the operator representation of HTTNs, we express Deep VQE ansatz $\rho_{\rm DV}$ corresponding to Eq.~(\ref{eq: HTNs representation of Deep VQE,1}) as
+Here, using the density matrix representation of HTTNs, we express Deep VQE ansatz $\rho_{\rm DV}$ corresponding to Eq.~(\ref{eq: HTNs representation of Deep VQE,1}) as

 where $\ket{\phi}\bra{\phi}$ is a parent quantum tensor, and $\mathcal{A}_{2}$ and $\mathcal{A}_{3}$ are the 2nd and 3rd layer's operators defined as